icecube/icetray-public/cmake/resources/docs/i3test.rst

    Which gives one a better idea what the problem is.

-   .. c:alias:: ENSURE_DISTANCE
+.. c:macro:: ENSURE_DISTANCE

    :c:macro:`ENSURE_DISTANCE` verifies that left-value is within distance of right-value.
 If it is not, it throws a test failure.
 If the optional comment is specified, the failure will come withthat message.

-   .. c:alias:: FAIL
+.. c:macro:: FAIL

    .. highlight:: cpp